toholdaquill/toholdaquill.github.io/one-perfect-day.md

 Plenty of time to make it to court and put that scumbag in jail where he belonged.
 When the American people found out what the--

 His phone rang.
 Oh, right.
 That asshole again.
 No, there would be no plea bargain.
-He scowled and let the phone ring.
+He scowled.
 Let the bastard wait.
 He took a large satisfying bite of toast, savoring the bitter marmalade, and answered on the fifth ring.

 "DNI Ferver," he said, chewing around a mouthful of food.
 "What can I do for you."